(4)%20Social%20Welfare%20Organizations%202%20(1).avif)

 Most homeowners' associations collect donations from community members.
 The funds are used to maintain and improve the public areas within their community.

 Advocacy groups are nonprofits that educate and advocate for particular causes and issues.
-This is a very broad category that can include several organizations.
+This is a broad category that can include several organizations.

 Examples include: